jonnonz1/nz-statute-book/acts/public/1987/weights-and-measures-act-1987.md

 ### 36 Proceedings in relation to offences
 (1) Proceedings for an offence against this Act—
-  (a) shall be taken only on the information of an Inspector; and (b) may be conducted by any barrister or solicitor or Inspector, or, with the leave of a District Court Judge, by any other person.
+  (a) must be commenced by an Inspector; and
+  (b) may be conducted by any barrister or solicitor or Inspector, or, with the leave of a District Court Judge, by any other person.
-(2) In any proceedings for an offence against this Act an Inspector who lays an information in respect of any offence shall not be called on to prove that the person is an Inspector.
+(2) In any proceedings for an offence against this Act an Inspector who files a charging document in respect of any offence shall not be called on to prove that the person is an Inspector.

 ### 37 Presumption as to possession of weights, measures, etc, for use for trade
 Where any weight, measure, or weighing or measuring instrument is found in the possession of any person carrying on trade, or on any premises which, whether a building or in the open air, are used by any person for trade, or in or on any aircraft, ship, hovercraft, carriage, or vehicle used by any person for trade, such person shall, until the contrary is proved, be deemed for the purposes of this Act to have such weight, measure, or instrument in that person's possession for use for trade.